 Braylee Armajo – First Generation College Student

 Born and raised on the Crow Indian Reservation in southern Montana, Braylee Armajo is the first member of her family to attend college.
-She attended local schools on the reservation until she reached high school, when her parents decided to send her to St. Labre boarding school in Ashland, MT.
+She attended local schools on the reservation until she reached high school, when her parents decided to send her to St. Labre Indian School in Ashland, MT.
 Braylee’s parents did not graduate high school and wanted her to have the best shot at a good education.

 After graduating high school, Braylee decided to come to Sheridan College.
 She explained, “It was the perfect combination of being away from home but also close enough so that I could go home on the weekends if I wanted or needed to go home.”
 She is pursuing an Associate degree in Human Services, and is also planning on earning a Certificate in Drug and Alcohol Addiction.